-Power cuts can affect many daily activities that we take for granted: turning lights on, charging phones and refrigerating food, for example.
+Power cuts can affect many daily activities that we take for granted, from turning lights on and charging phones to refrigerating food.

-Who to contact if you have a power cut
+Who to contact and what to do if you have a power cut

-If you experience a power cut or spot damage to electricity power lines and substations that could put you, or someone else, in danger:
+To report and get information about a power cut or if you spot damage to power lines and substations that could put people in danger:

 - If there’s a serious immediate emergency risk, call the emergency services too.

-The Energy Networks Association has more useful advice on what to do during a power cut.
+The 105 website also explains what to do during a power cut.

 Extra help in a power cut

-If you rely on your energy supply for medical reasons or need extra support it’s important to let your energy company know.
-Each energy company keeps a Priority Service Register (PSR) of consumers who may need additional assistance.
+If you rely on your energy supply for medical reasons or need extra support, it’s important to let your energy company know.
+Each energy company keeps a Priority Service Register of people who may need additional assistance.
 It’s free to be added to the list.

-If you’re on the register and experience a power cut, your supply may not be restored quicker but your energy company can offer you additional help and support.
-Dependent on your situation this could be regular updates, alternative heating and cooking facilities, or alternative accommodation.
+If you’re on the register and experience a power cut, your supply may not be restored quicker but your energy company can offer you additional services.
+This could be regular updates, alternative heating and cooking facilities, or alternative accommodation.
 You would also get advanced notice of any planned power cuts.